AKROGIS/AlaskaPak/GPTools/help_polygon_from_point.md

 The name of a field in the Azimuth_Distance_Table that sorts the azimuth & distance records in clockwise order around the perimeter of the polygon.
 If the vertices are not sorted properly, you will get some very bizarre looking polygons.
+If not provided, then the data will be used in database order (which may not be consistent)

 Parameter 7:
 Azimuth_Field